Habibullah (Bagram detainee): Causes of death

-Habibullah's autopsy was performed two days after his death, and classed his death as a homicide.

-Dr. Ingwerson said the cause of death was "Pulmonary embolism due to blunt force injury to the legs."

-But this did not prevent the GIs staffing the prison from continuing to use these "compliance blows", and a second Afghan, Dilawar, died four days later, on December 10, 2002, under practically identical circumstances.
+Habibullah's autopsy was performed two days after his death, which was ruled a homicide.
+Dr. Kathleen Ingwersen, the military pathologist who performed the autopsy, said the cause of death was "pulmonary embolism due to blunt force injury to the legs."
+This did not prevent the GIs staffing the prison from continuing to use these "compliance blows", and a second Afghan man, 22-year-old Dilawar, died four days later, on December 10, 2002, under practically identical circumstances.
 Dr. Elizabeth Rouse, the coroner for Dilawar, said she had seen similar damage to a man whose legs had been run over by a bus.

 Prosecutions

 By 2005, at least 15 American soldiers had been recommended for prosecution by Army investigators for abuse of detainees at Bagram.
 At least five of the soldiers were charged with crimes involving Habibullah's treatment.
 Captain Christopher Beiring was charged with dereliction of duty and making false statements; the charges were dropped, but he was reprimanded.
 Sgt.
 Christopher Greatorex was tried on charges of abuse, maltreatment, and making false statements; he was acquitted on September 7, 2005.
 Sgt.
 Darin Broady was tried on charges of abuse and acquitted on September 9, 2005.
 Specialist Brian Cammack pleaded guilty to charges of assault and making false statements; he was sentenced to three months in jail, a fine, reduced in rank to private, and given a bad conduct discharge.
 Pfc.
 Willie Brand was convicted of other charges, but acquitted of charges relating to abuse of Habibullah.